Top Agricultural Hand Tools And Their Uses

 Pruning Shears Hand Tool

-Pruning shears are used for cutting and shaping plants.
+Pruning shears are used for trimming and cutting plant parts.

 Uses: